axch/adaptive-plot/README.md

 Facade:

 (plot f xlow xhigh)
 - Draw the function in a Scheme window.
-Return the plot object and set last-plot.
+Return the plot object.
 - Control the size of the Scheme window with *scheme-plot-window-x-res*, *scheme-plot-window-y-res*

 (gnuplot f xlow xhigh)
 - Draw the function in a fresh gnuplot window.
-Set last-plot and return the plot object.
+Return the plot object.
 - TODO option to show the plot in a Scheme window while it's being refined
   - If so, the Scheme window should be closed before the gnuplot window appears